parkerjon/jpVolumeLayers/README.md

 - smoke
 - clouds

-My initial planet renders used a volume object per effect, which was correct but could be extremely slow.
-Then after some experimentation with the built in `ShadingLayer` struct-based VOPS I realized when compared to the multiple-volume object ground truth, the result was incorrect.
+Initial planet renders used a volume object per-effect, which was correct but could be extremely slow.
+Testing with the built-in **`ShadingLayer`** struct-based VOP nodes to combine different volume layers led to incorrect results when compared with the per-object method.

-Fortunately, BSDF types in VEX are combined in a *probabilistic* way, and so you can weight them by their relative densities, and then add them together.
+Fortunately, BSDF types in VEX are combined in a *probabilistic* way, and so you can weight them by their relative densities and then add them together.
 The renderer will then sample each randomly based on their weight, thus emulating a proper mixing effect.

-This method requires lots of of utility nodes wired together, so I combined them into a single struct type and codified the proper comination methods into a VEX library.
+But this method requires lots of of utility nodes wired together in a VOP network, so I created a new struct type **`VolumeLayer`** to contain `F`, `density` and `emission`, and codified the proper combination functions into a VEX library.

 ### How to Combine Volumes
 In VEX, given two distinct volume phenomena that you want to combine, the formula to do so is fairly straightforward:

 ```
-bsdf f1; bsdf f2;
+bsdf f1; bsdf f2; // phase functions
 vector d1; vector d2; // extinction (density)
 vector em1; vector em2; // emission

+// ***initialize volume data ***

+// combine densities by adding them together
 vector density = d1 + d2;
 bsdf f = (f1 * (d1 / density)) + (f2 * (d2 / density));
 vector emission = em1 + em2;

+// Shader exports
+// convert density to opacity *after* adding them together
+Of = 1 - exp(-max(density * dPdz, 0));
+F = f;
+Ce = emission * dPdz;

 ```
 ## Examples